Cynthion/MTGA-Collection-Optimizer/architecture.md

 # Electron Security & Preload
 The following works for running Electron local (npm run electron:local):
-- preload.js script needs to be part of Angular src/ folder.
+- preload.js and storage.js script need to be part of Angular src/ folder.
-- angular.json needs to be configured to copy the preload.js to the /dist folder (under assets).
+- angular.json needs to be configured to copy the preload.js and storage.js to the /dist folder (under assets).
 - main.ts needs to find the preload.js via 'preload: path.join(__dirname, 'dist/preload.js')'
+- main.ts needs to find the storage.js via 'const storage = require('./dist/storage');'
-- nodeIntegration can be set to false?
+- nodeIntegration can be set to false? // TODO
+- .gitignore needs to specify the two .js scripts to not be ignored

 # Modules
 - App Module